Floor Plan pane

 Click on the button to show additional options.

-Select from the Seats drop-down list according to how you want seats and guest names to be displayed.
+Select from the Seats drop-down list according to how you want seats to be displayed.

 Select from the Guests drop-down list to change the text that is displayed for assigned seats.